emceegithub/TriviaGame/README.md

 A javascript trivia game using timers

 TO DO:
-	- add fonts
-	- add question images
+    - add question images to page BG
-	- add colors
-	- add sounds
-	- add more questions
+	- add more questions (optional)

 INSTRUCTIONS: